slusarz/dovecot-documentation/source/configuration_manual/resource_usage.rst

 These settings are useful to prevent IMAP commands from opening too many emails and causing larger system-wide performance problems.

 .. code-block:: none

    mail_sort_max_read_count = 100

 This controls how many slow mail accesses sorting can perform before it fails with:
 ``NO [LIMIT] Requested sort would have taken too long.`` The SORT reply is still returned, but it's likely not correct.

-As an exception with the obox format, ``SORT (ARRIVAL)`` will always return OK.
-When it reaches the limit, it starts getting the received-timestamps from the time the object was saved.
-This is commonly the same as the received-timestamp, but not always.

 .. code-block:: none